 A Short History of Aluminum

-Aluminum has a long history in the U.S., with common use starting in the early 1900’s when American engineers began to recognize its superior properties.
-Early on it was used in power transmission lines and electrical elevated train wiring.
+Aluminum has a long history in the U.S., with common use starting in the early 1900s when American engineers began to recognize its superior properties.
+Early on, it was used in power transmission lines and electrical elevated train wiring.
 Recognizing the lightweight strength of aluminum as perfect for aviation, the Wright Brothers used it in the plane used for their famous first flight in 1903.

 The Amazing Versatility of Aluminum

 Other alloys have properties making them useful in marine environments, or ones can be easily machined, such as the aluminum used in aviation.
-Architectural aluminum is highly tensile (it can be stretched and formed) and is highly resistant to corrosion.
-With such versatility, the uses of aluminum are many.
-It has come to play a key role in many of the buildings, vehicles and products we encounter in our daily lives.
+Architectural aluminum can be easily stretched and formed into shapes with high tensile strength and corrosion resistance.
+Aluminum is so versatile that it now has a massive number of uses.
+It has come to play a key role in the creation of the buildings, vehicles, and products we encounter in our daily lives.
 Aluminum is also remarkable in that it is reusable and retains its value, even as it is recycled from one use to the next.
-Aluminum recycling has become a big business and contributes to sustainability in many industries that use it.
+Aluminum recycling has become a big business and contributes to sustainability in the many industries that use it.

 Aluminum Use in Construction and Architectural Fabric Structures

 In addition, contractors and builders favor environmentally friendly aluminum in green building construction.
 Aluminum is highly recyclable and conserves energy, and so is considered a green product.
-Its use allows buildings to qualify for certification under the Leadership in Energy and Environmental Design (LEED) standards as green, sustainable structures.
+Its use allows buildings to qualify for certification under Leadership in Energy and Environmental Design (LEED) standards as green, sustainable structures.

-Aluminum in Allsite Tension Fabric Structures
+Aluminum In Allsite Polyester Fabric Structures